My employee has resigned, Is there anything I need to do?

 The most important thing to do if someone resigns is acknowledged their resignation in writing.
 There are a number of things you should confirm in the resignation acknowledgement letter, including:

-- the agreed last date of employment, including confirmation of the required notice period – this helps avoid any disputes over final dates of employment or notice periods;
+- After the employee resignation, work out the agreed last date of employment, including confirmation of the required notice period – this helps avoid any disputes over final dates of employment or notice periods;

 - when they will be paid their last pay; and